ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Look at why top developers are ditching traditional loops and what they’re using instead</blockquote>

 <h3>4.
-Understanding the JavaScript Event Loop: A Deep Dive - <a href="https://medium.com/@lakshmikantha.aries/understanding-the-javascript-event-loop-a-deep-dive-3e20202715df" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Upgrade Libraries Without Breaking Your Codebase: The Module Aliasing Technique - <a href="https://medium.com/@rahul.dinkar/how-to-upgrade-libraries-without-breaking-your-codebase-the-module-aliasing-technique-d7a420a4ebeb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lakshmikanth D`**
+✍️ **posted by `Rahul Dinkar`**

-<blockquote>JavaScript is a single-threaded, non-blocking, asynchronous programming language.
-This is made possible by the Event Loop, a crucial…</blockquote>
+<blockquote>Learn how to safely upgrade JavaScript libraries using module aliasing — a powerful technique for managing multiple package versions.</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisyjelagat/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>